 Accordingly, we take an active role in working with youngsters that show an interest in outdoor activities.
 We use that initial interest as a gateway to teach the youngsters weapon safety, habitat conservation and restoration, respect for wildlife and a menu of other matters that will aid them with their outdoor experiences in Arizona.
 We recognize the fact that it will be today's youth that will become tomorrows leaders in wildlife and habitat conservation.
-To this end we have several youth events each year.
+To this end we have several Arizona youth programs each year.
 The various links you see on this page will take you to a page with some background on each of these programs.
 The next occurrence of the program is/will be reported on this page.

 CLICK A PROJECT BELOW TO READ MORE